Funding and Living Costs

 Living costs

 Before granting you a residence permit, (if you come from a country outside the EU) the Swedish Migration Board will ask you to prove that you will have enough money (in the form of personal funds, scholarships from home, or some other means) to cover your expenses during your entire stay in Sweden.
+The living expense requirement from the Swedish Migration Board for applicants is at least SEK 10314/month (2024).

-Here are some tips for how to get the money last longer:
+Here are some tips for how to get the money last longer

 Live cheap.
 It is often cheaper to share an apartment or live in a dorm than to rent your own apartment.
 Then you can also share some expenses.